jcldavid/filch/readme.md

 # Filch Laravel Bundle

-Extend the file cache functionality of Laravel to support (insert right word here).
+Extend the file cache functionality of Laravel to support directories.

 ## Installation